-Netgear CM500 uses a DOCSIS 3.0 technology with 16 downstream and 4 upstream channels.
+Netgear CM500 uses old DOCSIS 3.0 technology with 16 downstream and 4 upstream channels.
 It is not the latest modem out there, but is it outdated?
-Hell No, It is still relevant in 2022 and will continue to be in a neighborhood that relies on cable-based internet.
+Hell No, It is still relevant even today and will continue to be in a neighborhood that relies on cable-based internet.

 Also Read: DOCSIS 3.0 vs 3.1

 It can support theoretical speeds of up to 680 Mbps, which is a good internet speed for most households.
 And if you pair it up with a capable WiFi router, you’ll easily be able to manage a household with 10-15 devices.

 As mentioned earlier, I experienced the Netgear CM500 modem with Spectrum Internet Ultra plan.
 Upon performing a speed test, the device clocked 300Mbps of download and consistently raked upload speeds above 25Mbps.